bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 database protected by a master password.
 Please choose a very strong master password.
-Also, when using a locally installed password manager, such as KeePassXC, please keep a copy of the encrypted database, usually `Passwords.kdbx`, safely stored offsite, I recommend a CD-R in a safety deposit box.
+Also, when using a locally installed password manager, such as KeePassXC, please keep a copy of the encrypted database, usually `Passwords.kdbx`, safely stored offsite, I recommend a CD-R in a safe deposit box.

 I suggest storing all your accounts and passwords in KeePassXC; when a new password is needed let KeePassXC generate one for you.
 With experience using a password manager will become second nature whilst at the same time it will greatly improve your digital security.

-With smartphones I recommend PIN codes that are at least eight digits long.
+With smartphones, I recommend PIN codes that are at least eight digits long.
 Also configure fingerprint unlock, Touch ID on iPhones, if available, for fast unlock.
 Long PINs will then not be that bothersome.